MilenyClemente/MenuPraDois/README.md

 # MenuPraDois
-A simple menu page with HTML and CSS.
+A simple menu page with HTML and CSS, made from the beggining for pratical purposes.
+Credits:
+Mileny Clemente - Coding.